moul/doc.cloud.online.net/scaleway/documentation/api/content/api_general.md

 FORMAT: 1A

 # Welcome to the Scaleway API documentation.
 This API provides access to Scaleway services.

 ## Request and response

-the scaleway api works over https and is accessed from the `api.scaleway.com` domain.

-all data is sent and received as json.
+The scaleway api works over https and is accessed from the `api.scaleway.com` domain.
+All data is sent and received as json.
+All data is sent and received as json.

 ## Constructing Requests